-• San Telmo antiques market, Buenos Aires: The Sunday market is as much a cultural event as a commercial event, as old-time tango and milonga dancers take to the streets with other performers.
+- San Telmo Antiques Market, Buenos Aires: The Sunday market is as much a cultural event as a commercial event, as old-time tango and milonga dancers take to the streets with other performers.
 Here you will glimpse Buenos Aires much as it was at the beginning of the 20th century.
 See p.
-95. a variety of typical Ecuadorian fruits such as guarnaba and naranjilla, which don't even have English names.
-It's common to serve fruit in the form of a drink.
-See chapter 8.
+95. - The Witch Doctors' Market, La Paz: This is one of the most unusual markets in South America.
+The stalls are filled with llama fetuses and all sorts of good-luck charms.
+Locals come here to buy magic potions or small trinkets that will bring them wealth, health, or perhaps a good harvest.
+You'll be sure to find unique gifts here for all your friends at home.
+See p.
+187.